 Early Spring Lawn Care

 Every spring, Mother Nature gives plant life a chance to start over.
 The winter season has been a long time out.
-It’s the first weekend in March, and now there is a chance to begin anew.
+It’s the first couple weeks in March, and now there is a chance to begin anew.
 Gardeners and homeowners can’t make spring come one day sooner, but they can be prepared for an early start with Uncle’s spring lawn care tips.

 Lawn Tips for Early March: